 Since Postmark’s Templates can involve sending dynamic data, we’ve made it easier for you to preview your template with Postmark’s test variable editor.
 Start by editing the JSON variables and the preview will update automatically.

-Please note that any changes you make to the test variables will reset each time you exit the editor page.
-Test variables are not saved with a template since they're solely for test purposes.
+Please note that test variables are not saved with a template since they’re solely for test purposes.

 Edit your template